It is found in large amounts in vegetable oils and small parts in various other foods.

 The risk of side effects is proportional to the dose.

-If you disagree and still want to take LA supplements, we recommend that you have regular blood tests to monitor liver function and other metabolic markers, to make sure you are not harming yourself.
+Suppose you disagree and still want to take LA supplements.
+In that case, we recommend that you have regular blood tests to monitor liver function and other metabolic markers to ensure you are not harming yourself.

 Although linoleic acid from meat and dairy is beneficial, taking “unnatural” types of AL made from chemically altered vegetable oils seems like a bad idea.